Updated: December 19, 2020

 The stereotype of the rushed, disorganized, and frazzled entrepreneur is all too common.
 Yes, it is certainly possible to have great success while still being a disorganized mess but your ceiling will always be limited by your lack of organization.

-Things may be trucking along just fine with your office – a pig sty of expense reports and Chinese food take out cartons – but in order to rapidly scale up your business and properly document your business processes for new employees then you will need to master the absolutely essential entrepreneurial skill of becoming organized.
+Things may be trucking along just fine with your office – a pigsty of expense reports and Chinese food take out cartons – but to rapidly scale up your business and properly document your business processes for new employees then you will need to master the essential entrepreneurial skill of becoming organized.

 #3 Financial Management Skills

 If you don’t know the difference between a balance sheet and an income statement or can’t tell a liability from an asset or a business credit card expense from a business loan expense, then you are likely holding your company back from its true potential.